ascholerChemeketa/cs160Reader/_sources/Binary/Bits.rst

     :answer_d: A bit is always implemented as something electrical.
     :correct: d
     :feedback_a: A light bulb that is "Off" represents the same thing as an "Off" represented by a hole that is not punched
-    :feedback_b: This is how hard drives store informatio
+    :feedback_b: This is how hard drives store information
     :feedback_c: Computers do this all the time - turn an electrical signal in a circuit into a magnetic field on a disk.
 Or turn a hole into a punch card into an electrical signal
     :feedback_d: